TeamSkorpz/1/_posts/2024-01-01-Amazon-Guide-To-Sideload.markdown

 #### Section 1: Preparing Your Amazon Fire Device.
 Before diving into sideloading, ensure you've backed up your device and checked for compatibility.
 Follow these steps to set the stage for a successful jailbreaking experience.

 > 1. Backup Your Device
->   i.
-Navigate to Settings > Device Options > Backup & Restore.
+>   1. Navigate to Settings > Device Options > Backup & Restore.
->   ii.
-Select 'Back Up Now' to safeguard your data.
+>   1. Select 'Back Up Now' to safeguard your data.
 > 2. Check Compatibility
+>   2. Navigate to Settings > Device Options > Backup & Restore.
+> 3. Check Compatibility
->     i.
-Confirm that your Amazon Fire device is compatible with sideloading.
+>   3. Confirm that your Amazon Fire device is compatible with sideloading.

 #### Section 2: Enabling Developer Options.
 To unlock advanced settings, enable Developer Options on your device.